-You deploy applications to GlassFish using the GlassFish Admin Console [http://localhost:4848].
+One way to deploy applications to GlassFish is by using the GlassFish Admin Console [http://localhost:4848].
 To get the Admin Console running, you need to start a GlassFish domain, in our case domain1.
 Switch to the bin folder in the directory where you installed GlassFish and execute the following command: